AristurtleDev/building-2d-games-with-monogame/documentation/02_setting_up_your_development_environment.md

 We'll discuss the MonoGame templates and their differences later.

 ### Install Visual Studio Code
-TO install VSCode, follow the instructions for your operating system below:
+To install VSCode, follow the instructions for your operating system below:

 - **Windows**: Download the installer from https://code.visualstudio.com/.
 Once the download finishes, run the installer to install VSCode.
 - **Mac**: Download the archive from https://code.visualstudio.com/.
 Once the archive finishes downloading, doubl-click it to extract the **Visual Studio Code.app** file.
 Finally, drag-and-drop the **Visual Studio Code.app** file into your **Applications** directory to make it available in the macOS LaunchPad